Griffin71/golden-pallete-co/README.md

 # Install the dependencies
 npm install
 # Open the AddedItems.js file to ensure assets such as the chef hat icon are correctly linked (They are correctly linked, I wrote this like a year ago, DO NOT TOUCH ANYTHING, UNLESS YOU CAN READ AND KNOW CODE, CHATGPT WILL JUST RUIN IT!)
+Otherwise, enjoy, give me feedback and see you guys later.

 ```